 Activity: watch and discuss

-Watch this video with your class.
-It shows a group of students from The Royal High School in Edinburgh discussing and finding out about Lobster Telephone.
+This video shows a group of students responding to and learning about Lobster Telephone.

 What did we discover?

 Discuss with your students what they have learnt about the sculpture from the video.
 These prompts might help: